eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-messages.md

 ## Elements

-Ditto messages always have to have at least this elements:
+Ditto messages always have to have at least these elements:
 * **Direction**: *to* / *from*,
 * **Thing ID**: the ID of the `Thing` (actual device) which should receive/send the message and
 * **Subject**: the custom subject/topic.